 - (1) Biographical information for each of Messrs.
 Eva, and Kennedy is contained under "Management of the Corporation Directors". - (2) Ms. Gien was appointed General Counsel & Corporate Secretary of the Corporation on April 1, 2016, having served in those roles on an interim basis since November 9, 2015.
 Prior to her appointment as Interim General Counsel and Corporate Secretary, Ms. Gien had been Associate General Counsel of the Corporation since February 2014.
 She has been the General Counsel of Capstone Power Development (B.C.)
 Corp. since December 2014.
 From 2012 to 2014, Ms. Gien was legal counsel to Infrastructure Ontario. - (3) Mr. Leitch was appointed Vice President, Operations of CPC on January 1, 2017.
 Prior to his appointment as Vice President, Operations, Mr. Leitch had been a Project Manager with CPC since December 2013.
-From 2010 to 2013, Mr. Leitch was a project manager with Graham Infrastructure.

-As at March 21, 2018, the Directors and the executive officers of the Corporation as a group do not own or exercise control or direction over, directly or indirectly, any Class A Shares or the Corporation's preferred shares.
+As at March 22, 2019, the Directors and the executive officers of the Corporation as a group do not own or exercise control or direction over, directly or indirectly, any Class A Shares or the Corporation's preferred shares.